PreethiAnanthBabu/Aws-Solution-Architect-Labs/EC2 (Elastic Compute Cloud).md/Features.md

 # When to Use What
     -Use AMI when you need full OS control
-    -Use Docker when you want fast, portable, scalable deployments
+    -Use Docker when you want fast, portable, scalable deployments -AMI is for root volumes (C drive) and snapshots are for data volumes (D, E drive)